gravitational/teleport/rfd/0109-opsgenie-plugin.md

 ## Success criteria
 Users are able to configure teleport to automatically create alerts in Opsgenie from access requests.
 Alerts were chosen over incidents in Opsgenie as incidents are intended to be used for high priority alerts that indicate a service interruption.
 Users are also able to configure auto approval flows to be met under certain conditions.
-E.g when a requester is on-call
+E.g when a requester is on-call.

 ## Configuration UX